These old windows & embrasures are all at Arbroath Abbey.

 It was in use as a carpet factory until 1984 when it was converted into a business centre.
 It underwent a major regeneration project in 2005, and became a multi-purpose building housing apartments, office space and the West brewery bar & restaurant.

-Hi all 😁 Staying in Glasgow with more reflections for LPM’s Reflections Challenge and Ludvig’s Monday Window.
+Hi all 😁 My entry for Ludvig’s Monday Window.

 Hi all 😁 My entry for Ludvig’s Monday Window Challenge.